Federal Appeals Court Lets Stand Ruling That Congress Can Subpoena Trump Tax Returns

 The president and his lawyers are also hoping to get the Supreme Court to block another, separate bid to get his tax returns.

-A grand jury in New York is seeking those documents as part of an investigation into allegations that the president paid hush-money to two women through his former lawyer, Michael D. Cohen, prior to the 2016 election.
+A grand jury in New York is seeking those documents as part of an investigation into allegations that the president paid hush money to two women through his former lawyer, Michael D. Cohen, prior to the 2016 election.

 The D.C.
 Circuit voted 8-3 in favor of letting the earlier ruling stand.
 Seven of the eight judges were appointed by Presidents Bill Clinton and Barack Obama, both Democrats.
 The eighth was appointed by President George W. Bush, a Republican.

-The three dissenting judges—those who sided with the president—were all Republican appointees.
+The three dissenting judges — those who sided with the president — were all Republican appointees.
 Two were appointed by Trump and the third by President George H.W.
 Bush.